 Call Security at and relay information about call.
-Can occurry at and relay information about can.

 Did the caller appear familiar with plant or building (by his/her description of the bomb location)?

 Write out the message in its entirety and any other comments on a separate sheet of paper and attach to this checklist.